xWolfx/Youtube-Downloader/README.md

 # Youtube-Downloader
-Script to downloadYoutube videos using youtube-dl in an easy way.
+Script to download Youtube videos using youtube-dl in an easy way.
 This is the linux version.

 The App will download the highest quality video available.